Hard Skills vs. Soft Skills: What's the Difference?

 How to Highlight Your Skills

 Incorporate skills into your resume.
 On your resume, you can include a skills section that lists out relevant skills.
-As well, you can point to your skills in job description.
+As well, you can point to your skills in the job description.
 For instance, if you're applying for a job where you'll need to have legal knowledge, and also communicate with clients successfully, you can include similar experience in job descriptions.

 Include relevant skills in your cover letter.
 Your cover letter is also an opportunity to highlight both sets of skills.
 When it comes to soft skills, however, rather than saying you have a soft skill, demonstrate that you have it.
 For instance, rather than saying "I have leadership skills," you can say, "At my role at Company ABC, I steered the sales team to record numbers, creating a bonus structure that generated strong results."